SNARL1/cmr-analysis/README.md

 "yourpasswordhere" is a password of your choice that will be used to access the RStudio server (step 3).

 3. Navigate to http://localhost:8787/.
 In the login window, username = "rstudio" and password = password you specified in step 2.
-4. In the RStudio server, [create a new project and clone the cmr-analysis repository into it](https://book.cds101.com/using-rstudio-server-to-clone-a-github-repo-as-a-new-project.html).
+4. In the RStudio server, create a new project and clone the cmr-analysis repository into it ([as in this example](https://book.cds101.com/using-rstudio-server-to-clone-a-github-repo-as-a-new-project.html)).
 You are now able to run any of the code in the repository - all of the dependencies are already installed.
 5. When done working with the repository in the browser window, log out of the RStudio server (File > Sign Out).
 Close the Docker container running in Terminal with `ctrl-c`.
 If there are any files from your work in the container that you want to preserve (e.g., plots), save them to your local computer.